 Due to the Corona Virus, the Museum of Island History, is now closed until further notice.

 We apologise for the inconvenience caused by our closure.

 The Museum of Island History is situated within the historic Guildhall on Newport High Street.
 The museum provides a fascinating exploration of Island history from the time of the dinosaurs to the present day.
 Visitors can view incredible objects highlighting the Island’s diverse historical past; including hands on displays and the latest archaeological finds, as well as visit a range of exciting, changing exhibitions throughout the year.

-For any enquiries about our collections please contact the Curator of Human History by using the 'send a message' to service found in the contact tab above or telephone: 01983 823433
+For any enquiries about our collections please contact the Curator of Human History by using the online 'send a message form to service' alternatively you can contact us using our details found in the contact tab above.